kiwix/kiwix-js/README.md

 Basic UI tests can be run by opening `tests/index.html` in Firefox, Edge, or Chromium/Chrome through a (local) web server.

-You can also run the tests with npm.
+You can also run the UI tests with npm.
 Before running the tests, a one-time setup is needed to fetch development dependencies from the npm registry.
 Run `npm ci --ignore-scripts` to fetch the same versions as we use in CI.
 Then run `npm test` to run the tests against Chrome and Firefox headless
 (these browsers need to be installed in default locations).